flatcar-archive/flatcar-docs/os/booting-on-packet.md

 ### Portal instructions

-Once logged into the portal you will be able to click the 'Deploy' button and choose Container Linux from the menu of operating systems, and choose which project you want the server to be deployed in.
+Once logged into the portal you will be able to click the 'Deploy' button and choose Flatcar Linux from the menu of operating systems, and choose which project you want the server to be deployed in.
 If you choose to enter a custom Ignition config, you can click the 'manage' link and add that as well.
-The SSH key that you associate with your account and any other team member's keys that are on the project will be added to your Container Linux machine once it is provisioned.
+The SSH key that you associate with your account and any other team member's keys that are on the project will be added to your Flatcar Linux machine once it is provisioned.

 ### API instructions